axelerant/engg-handbook/content/docs/how-we-work/baseline/logging-details.md

 - Enable and review database query logging using `settings.php` and the Database Logging module (`dblog`).
 - Log all API requests, responses, and third-party service interactions using `Guzzle` middleware and capturing successful and failed requests.
 - For Sentry, set the logging threshold to Error or Critical to filter and prioritize issues effectively and avoid sending debug and info messages.
-- Schedule regular log review sessions to identify and address recurring issues.
+- Schedule regular log review sessions with the team to identify and address recurring issues.
 - Implement log retention policies and configure log rotation for efficient log storage and performance.
 - Fine-tune alert rules to minimize noise and focus on critical issues.
 - Continuously monitor and adjust alert rules based on feedback and changing application behavior.